By Daniel Kovacs | Summit County Real Estate

 Weather Realities

-- Summer afternoons often bring brief thunderstorms
+- Summer afternoons often bring brief thunderstorms, sometimes with hail

-- Wildfire awareness is increasingly important
+- Wildfire awareness is increasingly important, particularly for homes near forested land

 Property-Specific Considerations